Question Frequently Asked by Expectant Mothers Considering Adoption

 What will my child think of me?

 Placing your baby for adoption is a special way of showing your love.
 With adoption, you give your child the gift of life, a loving family and wonderful opportunities.
 It is the adoptive parents job to help this child understand the difficult decision you have made.
-If you choose open adoption, you may remain in your child’s life.
+If you choose open adoption, you will remain a part of your child’s life.

 What about my medical bills and other pregnancy-related expenses?